Meet the Founder

 Andrea is an award-winning documentary producer and author of the The Wish Trees.
 She also wrote the lyrics to the tree song My Persephone.
 A portion of profits from book and song sales are being donated to children’s tree projects.

-“There’s something so hopeful about planting trees,” said Jones.
+“There’s something so hopeful about planting trees,” said Koehle Jones.
 “I’ll never forget the children we planted trees with in Africa and I’ll never stop trying to bring more children trees.”
 WATCH YOUTUBE VIDEO: Children’s Tree Charity: A Wish Tree for Every Child.